In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications/pid/10495

 • Restrictions on women's freedom of movement and/or activities.

 Such restrictions may in themselves constitute ‘serious harm’.
-For example, dress codes may violate a woman’s right to freedom of conscience, expression or religion, either in themselves or because of the consequences of the refusal, failure or inability to comply.
+For example, dress codes may violate a woman’s right to freedom of conscience, expression or religion, either in and of themselves or because of the consequences of the refusal, failure or inability to comply.
 A broad range of penalties may be imposed for disobeying restrictions placed on women.
 Such penalties will often constitute ‘serious harm’, particularly where the level of punishment for violating discriminatory norms is disproportionately severe.

 Failure of state protection

 In addition to establishing a well-founded fear of ‘serious harm’, a woman must also show that the state has failed to protect her.
 A failure of state protection exists in the following situations: